opencybersecurityalliance/kestrel-lang/docs/language.rst

     - The time range, when used, should always have both ``START`` and ``STOP``.

-    - Time range inference: if one or more Kestrel variables are referred in the STIX pattern, Kestrel runtime infers the time range from all entities in the referred variables.
+    - Time range inference: If one or more Kestrel variables are referred in the STIX pattern, Kestrel runtime infers the time range from all entities in the referred variables.

-    - Time range override: if a user provides time range at the same time, it overrides the inferred time range if any.
+    - Time range override: If a user provides time range at the same time, it overrides the inferred time range if any.

-    - Missing time range: if no time range provided or inferred in a ``GET`` command, it depends on the data source interface to decide how to handle it.
+    - Missing time range: If no time range provided or inferred in a ``GET`` command, it depends on the data source interface to decide how to handle it.
 For example, the STIX-Shifter interface will use last five minutes as the time range if not specified.

-- Syntax sugar: if the entity pool in ``GET`` is a data source and it is the same as the data source used in a previous ``GET`` command, the ``FROM`` clause can be omitted.
+- Syntax sugar: If the entity pool in ``GET`` is a data source and it is the same as the data source used in a previous ``GET`` command, the ``FROM`` clause can be omitted.
 Kestrel runtime completes the ``FROM`` clause for a ``GET`` command (if it is omitted) using the last *data source* in the execution.
-Variable entity pool are not used.
+The variable entity pool is not used.
 See an example (the last one) below.

 Examples